-If you look around your city, one of the staples of any city is a good bar, a friendly pub or a busy club.
-So no matter if your in rural Ireland, busy Hong Kong, the back woods of Canada or even in the United Arab Emirates, there is always someplace to have a brewski.
+For anyone who wants to take even a little glance around their city, one of the staples that can always be found is a good bar, a friendly pub or a busy night club.
+Whether a person is in rural Ireland, busy Hong Kong, the backwoods of Canada or even in the United Arab Emirates, there is always someplace to have a brewski.

 History of International Beer Day

 Originally started in the United States, in Santa Cruz, California to be exact, Beer Day was begun with the purpose of celebrating the craft of brewing.
 And it was also created with the intention of showing appreciation for those involved in the making of beer.
 The day then quickly expanded to include celebrations of bartenders and other beer technicians as well.
 Why not get everyone involved?